– General Introduction –

 Abernathy is yet to win her first WSOP gold bracelet.

-All of her ITM finishes are from small buy-in, large-field events.
-Her biggest WSOP score is from the $1,500 No Limit Hold’em Shootout event in 2015, where she finished 15th out of 1,000 players for $5,413.
+Almost all of her ITM finishes are from small buy-in, large-field events.
+In the $1,500 No Limit Hold’em Shootout event in 2015, she finished 15th out of 1,000 players for $5,413.
 “Shootout” is a rare tournament type in which every table plays out like a “mini-tournament”.
 The winner of each table gets to advance to the next round, where new tables are drawn from the previous round’s winners.

 → Live Cash Games ←